kevinlongboy/AirBnB/README.md

 _Hear the people's voice_

-CraneBnB gives its members the ability voice their opinions and share their experiences from previous stays.
+CraneBnB gives its members the ability to voice their opinions and share their experiences from previous stays.

 Users can also delete any reviews they've previously posted, if they so choose.
 <br>